-Provide Evidence of Music Literacy Growth
+Provide Evidence of Growth in Music Literacy Skills

 Every Day is NOT a “Homework” Day

 Music reading should be integrated into every class session.
 But, that does not mean that you should send a “read and sing” song home every day.
-Students need time to practice and become independent readers before they are asked to read and/or sing a song at home.
+Students need time to practice and become independent readers before they are asked to read and/or sing a song independently at home.
 If they are not adequately prepared, this strategy can backfire.

 Since students in our district have music 1-2 days per week, they would GET to have homework about once every other week or so.
 Did you notice I used the word “get”?
 Hype up this homework and sharing thing!
-Your students should love home days.
+Your students should LOVE and look forward to homework days.
 My students would often cheer when I told them it was a homework night.

 You can challenge students to extend their learning at home as well.
 Read more about extending learning at home in this post – Homework in Elementary Music Classes, Really?